 Disabling Auto-Play for Live Photos and Videos in iOS 13

 Your live Photos and videos will auto-play by default when you are browsing them in your Camera Roll.
 You can disable this by:

 - Scroll down to ‘Photos Tab’

 - Disable ‘ Autoplay videos and Live Photos’

 The other welcome change in iOS 13 Photos, is that when you share more than 3 photos with someone, it doesn’t automatically convert it into an iCloud Photo link but attaches these photos one by one.

-You can however choose to ‘Copy iCloud link’ for the multiple selected photos and send it out.
+You can, however, choose to ‘Copy iCloud link’ for the multiple selected photos and send them out.

 iOS 13 is still in Beta and as we approach its public release, we can expect more changes and bug fixes.